New York to Paris Race

 The Protos crossed the finish line first, but factoring in its penalty, did not win the race.
 The Thomas Flyer arrived in Paris on Friday, July 31, 1908, 170 days after leaving Times Square, the true winner.
 Buffalo was ecstatic and threw George Schuster a hero’s welcome party in Cazenovia Park that drew 10,000 people.

 The victory of the Thomas Flyer briefly boosted sales for the Thomas Automobile Company, but mechanical flaws in subsequent models doomed the company, and all production ceased in 1913.
 Its factory at 1200 Niagara Street is presently used by Rich Products and bears a plaque honoring its achievements.

 The winning Thomas Flyer was restored to finish-line condition under supervision of George Schuster, who died in Springville in 1972 at age 99.
 It is on exhibit at the National Automobile Museum in Nevada.
 Hollywood fictionalized the New York-Paris race in the 1965 movie, The Great Race, starring Jack Lemmon, Peter Falk, Tony Curtis, and Natalie Wood.

 - Thomas Flyer in Ames, Iowa (Ames Historical Society)

 - Great Race of 1908: Competitors (New York Times)

 - The Greatest Auto Race On Earth

-Collection owner: Buffalo and Erie County Public Library
+Collection owner: Buffalo & Erie County Public Library